snipsco/tensorflow-build/README.md

 # tensorflow-build

-A set of tools to build the tensorflow c lib for various architectures / OS
+A set of scripts to build the Tensorflow C lib for various architectures / OS

-The goal is to provide packages containing the `libtensorflow_c.so` file as well as a corresponding `pc` file so that is .so can be used with `pkg-config` (one use of this is using tensorflow with rust, see the bonus at the end)
+**The goal is to provide packages containing the `libtensorflow_c.so` file as well as a corresponding `pc` file so that is .so can be used with `pkg-config`** (one use of this is using tensorflow with rust, see the bonus at the end)

+We're using these scripts on Ubuntu and Archlinux, the commands given below assume that you're on a fairly recent Ubuntu box.

+Theses script are a WIP but a good starting point on how to cross compile tensorflow.
+Expect to have to edit and tweak them to fit your needs

 ## Installing the dependencies

 ### Installing bazel
 Before runing these scripts, you need to have `bazel` version `0.4.3` in your path **version 0.4.4 will not work**

-Here are some commands to install it on a recent ubuntu machine :

 ```
 $ echo "deb [arch=amd64] http://storage.googleapis.com/bazel-apt stable jdk1.8" | sudo tee /etc/apt/sources.list.d/bazel.list